German Shepherd Puppies Breeders

 The implications of not buying from a reputable breeder

-This is Minnie (one of the hundreds of german shepherd puppies for sale in the UK) who is just 10 months old and since just a few months old has suffered with severe hip dysplasia which has caused her pain, discomfort and disability.
+This is Minnie (one of the hundreds of german shepherd puppies for sale in the UK) who is just 10 months old and since just a few months old has suffered from severe hip dysplasia which has caused her pain, discomfort and disability.
 Although a little sweetheart, Minnie is not a great example of the German Shepherd breed being very small and underweight as well as having health problems.
-She has recently undergone surgery to correct problems with her left hip and at some point in the future she may require total hip replacement on the right side.
+She has recently undergone surgery to correct problems with her left hip and at some point in the future, she may require total hip replacement on the right side.